austinpilz/Minecraft-World-Downloader-Mod/README.md

+> [!TIP]
+> The archival project of MinecraftOnline.com's Freedonia map is **complete!** The [results](#-the-results-) section of this
+> write up contains information about the project and where to find the world download.

 # Minecraft: Digital Archiving
-TL;DR - This is a Meteor Client addon that I built to assist me in archiving the entire world of the oldest Minecraft server.
+TL;DR - This is a [Meteor Client](https://meteorclient.com/) addon that I built to assist me in archiving the entire world of the oldest Minecraft server.
 I downloaded the entire Minecraft world by using this mod addon to automatically navigate me across the world.
 I succeeded!

 This repository is the code for the addon which works and can be used.
 I've included a long write-up here on the entire